SMS Tegetthoff (1878): Armament and armor

 Tegetthoff was initially equipped with a main battery of six 28 cm L/18 breech-loading guns manufactured by Krupp.
 (Note: "L/18" refers to the length (Länge) of the gun in terms of calibers; in this case, the gun was 18 calibers long.)
 These guns were mounted in a central battery amidships, and were intended to be used during pursuit and ramming attempts.
 Each gun had a range of elevation from -5° to +8.25°, and the forward guns could fire directly ahead.
 The aft guns could be fired directly astern, while the center pair had more limited firing arcs.
 The ammunition magazine was located directly below the main battery.
 The ship also carried six 9 cm L/24 breech-loaders, two 7 cm L/15 breech-loaders, and four 47 mm quick-firing (QF) guns.
 All of these guns were carried in individual pivot mounts on the upper deck, and in the case of the 47 mm guns, in fighting tops on the masts.

 The main armored belt consisted of 356 mm thick armor plate in the central section, and the end bulkheads of the armored citadel were 254 to 305 mm thick.
 On either end of the citadel, the belt tapered slightly to 330 mm.
 The armor plate for the main battery casemate ranged in thickness from 127 to 330 mm.
 The conning tower had sides that were 127 to 178 mm thick.
-Tegetthoffs armor plate amounted to 2156.6 t, more than a quarter of the ship's total displacement.
+Tegetthoff's armor plate amounted to 2156.6 t, more than a quarter of the ship's total displacement.